The Honest Answer

 In a manual car, you control the clutch and gearbox yourself.
 You choose when to change gear, engage the clutch to do so, and manage the car's power delivery through junctions, hill starts, and stop-start traffic.

 In an automatic car, the gearbox does all of that for you.
-You have two pedals (accelerator and brake), no clutch, and the car selects gears automatically based on speed and throttle input.
+You have two pedals (accelerator and brake), no clutch, and the car selects gears automatically.

 The Licence Restriction